Compensability of Suicide Incidents Under the Defense Base Act

 As stated above, the DBA usually does not cover self-inflicted injuries or suicide.
 However, the attorneys at Doolittle & Tucker, P.A and team were able to prove that Mr. Logan’s suicide was the result of a “chain of causation” that originated from his work accident that resulted in traumatic brain injury and PTSD, thereafter causing Mr. Logan to fail to take psychiatric medications as prescribed (due to his illness), increase alcohol consumption, and ultimately, take his own life.
 Very few suicides are deemed “work related,” but this case proves that they can be won.
 Doolittle & Tucker, P.A. and team fought relentlessly for Mrs. Logan in a complex and expensive, yet incredibly sensitive case.
 After the win, Mrs. Logan was thankfully able to pay off that farm she struggled to maintain to the delight of everyone.

 Doolittle & Tucker, P.A. will continue efforts like these and continue to help the injured fight their battles against the insurance companies.
-If you have questions regarding the Defense Base Act, Longshore Act, or other types of injury claims, contact Doolittle & Tucker, P.A. today at 904-396-1734 or visit https://www.doolittletuckerlaw.com.
+If you have questions regarding the Defense Base Act, Longshore and Harbor Compensation Act, or other types of injury claims, contact Doolittle & Tucker, P.A. today at 904-396-1734 or visit https://www.doolittletuckerlaw.com.